The future is EdTech

-Two of the biggest events in the edtech world are the Future of Education Technology Conference (FETC) in the USA and British Educational Training and Technology (BETT) show in the UK.
-At the beginning of each year, industry experts from all over the world head to these shows to talk about edtech.
+Two of the biggest events in the EdTech world are the Future of Education Technology Conference (FETC) in the USA and the British Educational Training and Technology (BETT) show in the UK.
+At the beginning of each year, industry experts from all over the world head to these shows to talk about current trends and the future of EdTech.
 This year the focus was split over what is available and how it should be used in schools.

 The 2018 conferences saw some very interesting talks and seminars about some exciting new technology.
 However, the overriding theme for the year at both was collaboration.
 The world is becoming a more collaborative space thanks to technology, and schools that don’t teach their pupils how to do this effectively are doing a great disservice to our future.

 The two conferences may have had a similar theme, but they focused on different aspects.
-BETT 2018 showcased a lot of the new, innovative edtech that is actually available right now.
+BETT 2018 showcased a lot of the new, innovative EdTechthat is actually available right now.
 AR and VR, as well as 3D printing technology, were highlighted as teaching aids.
-The collaborative nature of most edtech was also highlighted as a significant factor.
+The collaborative nature of most EdTechwas also highlighted as a significant factor.
 Many of the speakers looked at how to use these technologies in the classroom.
-It’s no longer about giving lessons in how to use the devices, but rather how they can be incorporated in all aspects of the curriculum.
+It’s no longer about giving lessons in how to use the devices, but rather how they can be incorporated into all aspects of the curriculum.

 The keynote speaker, Sir Ken Robinson, hit the nail on the head when he spoke about the importance of collaboration in schools.
 “Very few of us know much, but collectively, we know a great deal,” he told the audience.
 The other two main focus points for the conference were diversity and creativity.